alazark777/children-stories-genai/README.md

 # children-stories-genai
-Generate customized stories for children using Generative AI model
+Generate customized stories for children using Generative model